idiv-biodiversity/lcvplants/README.md

 # Misspelings in a vector of names
 res_ex <- lcvp_search(c("Hibiscus abelmoschus var. betulifolius Mast.", "Hibiscus abutiloides Willd.", "Hibiscus aculeatus", "Hibiscus acuminatus", "Hibiscus furcatuis", "Hibiscus error"), max.distance = 1) lcvp_summary(res_ex)

+# You may also want to check all the possible matches
+lcvp_fuzzy_search("Hibiscus vitifolia", max.distance = 2)
 ```

 You can also search for species using the Order, Family, Genus or Author name: